Resources for Residents

 Below are some commonly researched policies summarized for your convenience.
 More details on these policies and others can be found in the Community Standards link above.

-All students who reside on campus are required to sign a housing contract which binds them to the terms and conditions listed here - Housing Contract
+All students who reside on campus are required to sign a housing contract which binds them to the terms and conditions listed on their MyMercer Housing Page.

 Please bring publicity to the Residence Life office to be approved and stamped at least 72 business hours in advance of the event/activity.